 - Dissatisfaction with the initial implant size and/or shape

-- To replace the current implant type with another type (most commonly from saline to the latest cohesive silicone gel or “gummy bear” implants)
+- Desire to replace the current implant type with another type (most commonly from saline to the latest cohesive silicone gel or “gummy bear” implants)

-- Malposition, also known as laterization: implant migrates from the original position causing a change in the appearance of the implant, especially when lying down.
+- Malposition, also known as laterization (the implant migrates from the original position, causing a change in the appearance of the implant, especially when lying down)

-- Implant Rupture: the implant sustains trauma or wear and tear that causes the implant shell to rupture.
+- Implant rupture (the implant sustains trauma or wear and tear that causes the shell to rupture)

-- Double Bubble: the implant falls below the breast producing a second bulge below the natural crease of the breast.
+- Double bubble (the implant falls, producing a second bulge below the natural crease of the breast)